-Fold Line ~ A line along which fabric is or is to be folded.
+Fold Line ~ A line along which fabric is folded or is to be folded.

-Gathering Stitches ~ Parallel rows of running stitches sewn along one edge of the fabric to be gathered.
-To create gathers, the stitching threads are pulled or “drawn up” so that the fabric forms small folds along the threads.
+Gathering Stitches ~ Parallel rows of running stitches sewn along the edge of the fabric to be gathered.
+To create gathers, the stitching threads are drawn so that the fabric forms small folds along the threads.

 Grainline ~ This refers to the position of the horizontal and vertical threads in a woven piece of fabric.
 It also refers to the long arrow symbol on a pattern piece that corresponds with the vertical threads on a woven fabric.